jonluca/blog/_posts/2018-09-22-illegal-streams.md

 Unfortunately this library *also* refused to set unsafe headers.
 This time it was easy to fix though - I could just fork it, and remove the code that checks for those headers!
 Thus, `node-xhr2-unsafe` was born (published [here](https://github.com/jonluca/node-xhr2-unsafe) and on npm).

-After all those changes, and an experiencing in yak shaving that would've made Donald Knuth proud, I got the streams working.
+After all those changes, and an experience in yak shaving that would've made Donald Knuth proud, I got the streams working.
 I also added some options to make the viewing experience better, such as dark mode and forcing LIVE mode.

 <img src="/images/dark-mode-hls.png">
 <p class="footnote">Options to my static site</p>